-How Rudy Giuliani became Co-Conspirator 1
+How Rudy Giuliani Became Co-Conspirator 1

 Giuliani, 79, was involved in every step, the indictment says.
 He bullied and cajoled officials in Arizona, Georgia, Pennsylvania and Wisconsin; helped convene slates of fraudulent electors to cast ballots for Trump; falsely claimed that Vice President Mike Pence had the power to overturn the election; and, finally, called lawmakers after the attack on the Capitol, asking that they delay the election’s certification.

-On Tuesday, Giuliani’s lawyer, Robert Costello, said that his client appeared to be the person identified as Co-Conspirator 1 before blasting the indictment, saying it “eviscerates the First Amendment” and was meant to disrupt Trump’s third presidential campaign.
+On Tuesday, Giuliani’s lawyer, Robert Costello, said his client appeared to be the person identified as Co-Conspirator 1 before blasting the indictment, saying it “eviscerates the First Amendment” and was meant to disrupt Trump’s third presidential campaign.

 “Every fact that Mayor Giuliani possesses about this case establishes the good-faith basis President Donald Trump had for the action that he took,” Costello said.